Search Results for

 Manage user schemas

-The user schema is the way to determine which data class in Casewhere is used to store the users and which identity provider we want to use to create the corresponding users.
+The user schema determines which data class in Casewhere is used to store the users and which identity provider is used to create the corresponding users.

 idpsync_2